-The Company views full-time employees and independently contracted providers as its total workforce, as well as the various formal and informal programs and resources to support, recruit, train and retain its workforce.
+The Company views full-time employees and independently contracted providers as its total workforce, and each are eligible for the various formal and informal programs and resources to support, recruit, train and retain its workforce.
 The Company's human capital network includes, but is not limited to, employee and independently contracted providers (licensed therapists, psychologists, psychiatrists), as well as employees in various support functions throughout the Company.
 The human capital needs and strategy of our business is overseen by the Company's Board of Directors and Chief Executive Officer and supported by the Company's Human Resources Department, which reports directly to the Chief Executive Officer.

-As of December 31, 2022, we had 339 employees comprised of 129 providers and 210 professionals supporting the accounting, finance, technology, sales, marketing and other support functions and 3,203 independently contracted providers.
-With providers comprising a considerable segment of the Company's workforce base, we believe they are a significant human capital resource for the Company, and, accordingly, we view their recruitment, retention, compensation and productivity as important to the success of the Company.
+As of December 31, 2023, we had 472 employees comprised of 252 providers and 220 professionals supporting the accounting, finance, technology, sales, marketing and other support functions and 5,235 independently contracted providers.
+With providers comprising a considerable segment of the Company's workforce, they are a significant human capital resource for the Company, and, accordingly, we view their recruitment, retention, compensation and productivity as important to the success of the Company.